 Recipes are everywhere:

-Today, there are not only recipes for every type of cuisine… but for every lifestyle choice, diet and schedule as well.
+Today, there are not only favorite recipes for every type of cuisine but every lifestyle choice, healthy diet, and schedule as well.

 If you’re a vegan, there’s a recipe for it!